 Diagnosis of breast schwannoma

 On mammogram, perhaps during a routine breast cancer screening, schwannoma will typically appear as a well-circumscribed, oval-shaped nodule without microcalcifications.
 Increased density will be apparent, but the margins are not always so well defined in all cases.

 Ultrasound imaging of a breast schwannoma will tend to reveal a well-demarcated, hypoechoic solid mass, usually with posterior enhancement.
 It is also possible for schwannoma to have a cystic element (fluid components).
 It is difficult through mammography and ultrasound alone to arrive at a definitive diagnosis of breast schwannoma.

-This kind of breast tumor is usually benign, but very large tumor, (greater than 5 cm in diameter) demonstrating heterogeneity and will ill-defined margins, might be more suspicious of a malignant situation.
+This kind of breast tumor is usually benign, but a very large tumor, (greater than 5 cm in diameter) demonstrating heterogeneity and with ill-defined margins, might be more suspicious of a malignant situation.